 You and your partner are thinking about making your relationship permanent and/or having children

-you are interested in improving your parenting skills
+You are interested in improving your parenting skills

-Whether and when to have children
+If and when to have children

-Values about raising children
+Your values about raising children

-Ideas about parenting
+Your ideas about parenting

-How to divide responsibility for parenting
+How to divide responsibility for raising your children